HarryMumford/MareBnB/README.md

 ## Database setup

-After running `bundle install` run the following commands to set up the databases
+After running `gem install bundler` and then `bundle install` run the following commands to set up the databases

 ```
 $ createdb MareBnB